-- [45] "Statutory or ordinance provisions in effect at the time a contract is executed become as much a part of the contract as if incorporated therein."
+[51] "Statutory or ordinance provisions in effect at the time a contract is executed become as much a part of the contract as if incorporated therein."
 Marriott v.
 Harris, 368 S.E.2d 225, 233 (Va.
 1988) (referring to a statutory obligation by developers to install infrastructure in subdivisions).
-It follows that all of the Gill-Baza residents who failed to receive sewer and water lines within one year as required by 21 GCA §§ 62108, 60314 and the ASSM would be able to select from the remedies of damages or rescission under 21 GCA §§ 60314(f)(1) and (2).
+It follows that all of the Gill-Baza residents who failed to receive sewer lines within one year as required by 21 GCA §§ 62501(e), 60314(f) and the ASSM would be able to select from the remedies of damages or rescission under 21 GCA §§ 60314(f)(1) and (2).
 Some Homeowners, such as the Sananaps, have already chosen their remedy.
-We leave it to the Superior Court to determine how to apply these remedies to those Homeowners who have not yet received final judgment. - [46] One minor point must also be addressed.
+We leave it to the Superior Court to determine how to apply these remedies to those Homeowners who have not yet received final judgment.

+[52] One minor point must also be addressed.
 The court below made a preliminary determination that Enrique Baza and Eleanor Perez had signed the ASSM after it had transferred the property to Cyfred.
-ER, Tab 23 at 10 (Dec. & Order, Mar.
+AER, tab 23 at 10 (Dec. & Order, Mar.
 19, 2007).
 The court then concluded that Cyfred was not bound by the ASSM because it had been signed by parties who were not in possession of the Gill-Baza subdivision at the time of signature.
 Id.
-However, Cyfred continued to sell property, build houses, and install infrastructure after it purchased the subdivision, and at all times conducted itself as a legally authorized subdivision developer.
-Cyfred is therefore estopped from now asserting that it is not bound by the conditions set forth in the mandatorily required subdivision plan.
-See 21 GCA §§ 62201-62209, 62401-62402, 62501(e) (2005).
-To hold otherwise would allow developers to avoid the mandatory requirements of our subdivision laws by simply failing to have the proper parties sign the subdivision plan.
+However, Cyfred continued to sell property and install infrastructure after it purchased the subdivision, and at all times conducted itself as a legally authorized subdivision developer.
+Cyfred is therefore estopped from now asserting that it is not bound by the conditions set forth in the mandatorilyrequired ASSM.
+See 21 GCA §§ 62301-62305.
+To hold otherwise would allow developers to avoid the mandatory requirements of our subdivision laws by simply failing to have the proper parties sign the subdivision map.